cfrg/draft-irtf-cfrg-cryptography-specification/draft-irtf-cfrg-cryptography-specification.md

 #### Use of Standard Mathematical Symbols

-Specification authors should use standard mathematical symbols to represent mathematical operations whenever possible.
-This approach promotes clarity and reduces the risk of misinterpretation.
-It is important to remember that some symbols may have different meanings in different contexts or disciplines.
-In such cases, authors should clarify the intended meaning of a symbol within the context of the specification.
-For example, when describing group operations using multiplicative notation, the multiplication symbol * should be used instead of the x symbol.
+Widely recognized mathematical symbols promote clarity and reduce the risk of misinterpretation.
+However, some symbols have different meanings across contexts or disciplines.
+The specification should clarify the intended meaning of such symbols.
+For instance, group operations in multiplicative notation use the * multiplication symbol rather than the x symbol to avoid confusion.

 #### Explicitly Defining Custom Operations

-When a specification requires custom mathematical operations or notation, these should be explicitly defined and accompanied by clear explanations and examples.
-Specification authors should take care to minimize the use of custom operations to avoid creating unnecessary complexity and potential confusion.
-When using custom operations, it is essential to ensure their definitions are unambiguous and easily understandable to the target audiences.
-A glossary of terms MAY be useful when there are multiple custom or uncommon operations introduced in the specification.
+Mathematical operations and notation that extend beyond standard conventions require explicit definitions with clear explanations and examples.
+These definitions may be useful.
+New notation should be kept minimal, as excessive use can confuse readers and complicate implementation.
+For specifications with multiple non-standard operations, a glossary of terms may be useful.

 #### Pseudocode and Algorithmic Descriptions

-Providing algorithmic descriptions or pseudocode alongside mathematical expressions can greatly improve the clarity of a specification, particularly for implementers.
-Pseudocode should be clear, concise, and closely resemble the structure of actual programming languages.
+Mathematical expressions often need to be supplemented with pseudocode or algorithmic descriptions to bridge the gap between theory and implementation.
+Pseudocode should be written in a style that resembles real programming languages.
+Comments clarify the logic.
-Including comments and explanations within the pseudocode can further enhance its readability and ease of understanding.
-Consistent notation for describing loops or if/then statements should be used throughout the document.
+Control structures such as loops and conditionals should use consistent notation throughout the document.

 #### Visual Representations

-Visual representations, such as diagrams, tables or visualizations, can be a valuable tool for conveying complex mathematical concepts or relationships in a more digestible form.
-When including visual representations, specification authors should ensure they are clear, accurately labeled, and consistent with the overall notation system.
+Diagrams and other visual aids help convey complex mathematical concepts.
+These elements must be clear, properly labeled, and consistent with the notation system.
+Visual representations supplement the text; they do not replace it.

-All non-ASCII symbols `<u format="lit-name-num">⊕</u>` **MUST** appear in UTF-8 and be wrapped in `<u>` with `format="lit-name-num"`.
+All non-ASCII symbols `<u format="lit-name-num">⊕</u>` must appear in UTF-8 and be wrapped in `<u>` with `format="lit-name-num"`.
-Authors **MAY** add `ascii="xor"` and include **ascii** in the format list when an ASCII fallback aids text readers (see RFC 7997 §3).
+Authors may add `ascii="xor"` and include ascii in the format list when an ASCII fallback aids text readers (see RFC 7997 §3).